green4j/green-tractor/README.md

 VM options: -Xmx3072m -Xms3072m -Dfile.encoding=UTF-8 -Duser.country=US -Duser.language=en -Duser.variant
 ```

-## How to implement and use a custom Process
+## How to implement and use a custom Thread Actor

-A sample how to implement and use a custom Process can be found in the [sample](https://github.com/anatolygudkov/green-cproc/tree/master/samples/src/main/java/org/green/samples/cproc/myproc) folder.
+A sample how to implement and use a custom Thread Actor can be found in the [sample](https://github.com/anatolygudkov/green-cproc/tree/master/samples/src/main/java/org/green/samples/cproc/myproc) folder.

 ## License